 Basel III includes capital charges for counterparty default risk and credit valuation adjustments ("CVA").
-CVA is a fair value adjustment to reflect counterparty credit risk in the valuation of OTC derivatives.
+CVA is a fair value adjustment to reflect counterparty credit risk in the valuation of over-the-counter ("OTC") derivatives.
 The Firm calculates CVA RWA using the Simple CVA approach, which uses internal ratings based probability of default ("PD") and a combination of the current exposure method ("CEM") and the internal model method ("IMM") exposure at default ("EAD") for each netting set.